DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-01-14-improving-the-ability-to-browse-and-search-for-courses-round-2-user-research.md

 - we recommend the team does further research looking at how they can include more information about how and when international candidates are expected to pay their fees
 - we recommend reviewing the content used when a location is marked as ‘not listed yet’ so that that it gives candidates more information (e.g., they can contact the provider for more information.)
 - we recommend that we continue to include the ‘about this course’ section on the course page.
 We will continue to review and collate findings on the usefulness of this section for candidates
-- we recommend the team continues to investigate ways of including course and provider performance, to help candidates make their decisions.
+- we recommend the team continues to investigate ways of including course and provider performance, to help candidates make their decisions

-# Next steps
+## Next steps

 The design changes we are confident in will be going live in early 2025.